cman10/Manik-Chhabra/index.md

 ## About Me

 A self-motivated JavaScript developer with 2 years of experience in web application development and programming.
-I Enjoy learning new concepts and technologies.
+I enjoy learning new concepts and technologies.
 Looking for challenges to use my passion for the growth of organization and to enhance my skills.

 ### Skills